abirbelkaroub/user_system/README.md

-# user_system
+#User System App

-User system application built with PHP using OOP and MVC architecture.
+A user system application built with PHP and MySQL using OOP and MVC architecture.

 ##Features
 - User Registration